No767/Kumiko/Community/contributing.md

 ## Note to new contributors

 When you contribute to this project, you are subject to the [Code of Conduct](./CODE_OF_CONDUCT.md).
 Any violations of the Code Of Conduct will be handled as stated.
-Read the contributing guide.
-Common questions are answered in the [FAQ](./faq.md). **Support is not given if you didn't bother reading the documentation for setting up any of the requirements, or if you didn't read the contributing guide.**
+Read the contributing guide. **Support is not given if you didn't bother reading the documentation for setting up any of the requirements, or if you didn't bother to read the contributing guide.**

 ## Before Starting